lorinbaum/lorinbaum.github.io/posts/Towards spirit stream.md

 - link based filesystem
   files are folders linking to more files. have backlinks too. files are tags to the linked files. search through files shared by the target (links, or backlinks). give api to get size of files in a particular selection
-- history can only exist per file and is an interface on top of the filesystem. links in files link to the latest version without specifying the version. if automatically generated / updated links change, note this in the commit api and optionally add those files to history.
+- history can only exist per file and is an interface on top of the filesystem. links in files link to the latest version. if automatically generated / updated links change, note this in the commit api and optionally add those files to history?
-- Interface: programmatically produce list of backlinks! and forward links by search. some code generates one-time, as a shortcut. some generates every time the file is displayed. like link lists. create a code cell like in jupyter notebook. some display the code too.
+- Interface: programmatically produce list of backlinks! and forward links by search. some code generates one-time, as a shortcut. some generates every time the file is displayed. like link lists.
 - text interface like cli: search bar, commands, answer questions
 - database stores links for faster access
 - .md -> HTML